-With sports betting on the horizon in Arizona, the city of Scottsdale is a prime location to bet on sports.
-There will be Scottsdale sportsbooks available to bettors as well as some others in the surrounding Phoenix area.
+With sports betting officially here in Arizona, the city of Scottsdale is a prime location to bet on sports.
+Apps have already launched and there will be Scottsdale sportsbooks available to bettors as well as some others in the surrounding Phoenix area in the near future.

 Best Scottsdale Sportsbooks

-As of now, sports bettors have a few different options to bet on sports in Scottsdale.
-More sportsbooks are expected to come to the area in the near future.
+As of now, sports bettors will have a few different options to bet on sports in Scottsdale when these sportsbooks open.

 DraftKings At TPC Scottsdale

-The retail sportsbook is planned to be located on the 19th hole of TPC Scottsdale, located in North Scottsdale.
+The retail sportsbook is planned to be located on the 19th hole of TPC Scottsdale, located in North Scottsdale and open in 2023.
 Year-round sports betting will be allowed along with food and beverages.

 Receive a $50 free bet with $5 deposit

-DraftKings Sportsbook is offering an exclusive bonus offer for new players.
+With the DraftKings app live in Arizona, the sportsbook is is offering an exclusive bonus offer for new players.
 Receive a $50 free bet when you deposit $5 or more to.
 This exclusive deal is available to all those joining DraftKings Sportsbook for the first time.

 If you want to continue using the sportsbook, new players can receive a 20% deposit match up to $1,000 with the standard welcome bonus offer.
 If you plan on betting at DraftKings Sportsbook for the long term, then you’ll probably benefit from opting into both offers.
 Terms and conditions apply.

 FanDuel has also landed in Arizona, partnering with the Phoenix Suns.
-The retail sportsbook will be located inside the Footprint Center, offering sports bettors a lounge to watch Suns basketball while also placing bets.
+The retail sportsbook is located inside the Footprint Center and is now open, offering sports bettors a lounge to watch Suns basketball while also placing bets.
 Located in downtown Phoenix, the arena is just a quick 20-minute drive from Scottsdale.

 Online betting is also provided by FanDuel to those in Scottsdale and throughout Arizona.
 New players receive a risk-free bet of up to $1,000 if they sign up for the app.
 This promo is available for new bettors and is not generally available at the retail sportsbook.
 It must be claimed online.

 The retail sportsbook bar will be located adjacent to Chase Field, offering bettors the chance to bet on sports while enjoying food and drinks.
+The opening day is set for the beginning of 2022.
+Until then, bettors can ause box office windows 21-25 at Chase Field to place bets.
 The ballpark is about 25 minutes from Scottsdale, making it an easy drive to Caesar’s Sportsbook.

 Scottsdale Sports Betting

 In April, Arizona Governor, Doug Ducey, signed a bill to allow sports betting in the state.
 This bill allows for online sports betting and in-person betting for those 21-years-old and older.
-The official launch date his set for September 9, just in time for the 2021-2022 NFL season.
+Sports betting officially launched just in time for the 2021-2022 NFL season.

 How To Bet Online In Scottsdale